IDAES/idaes-pse/docs/dmf/dmf-cli.rst

         assert 'exists' in result.output

-And, of course, you can't create workspaces anywhere you don't have permissions to creat directories:
+And, of course, you can't create workspaces anywhere you don't have permissions to create directories:

 .. code-block:: console